QuadTorq technology - the

 full range.

-resistance.
-This enables the exercise to operate
+the exercise movement.
+This enables the exerciser to operate

-comfortably and effectively in the region of
+comfortably and effectively in the region of biomechanical

-technology exposes them to substantial effective
+disadvantage.
+In addition the technology exposes them to substantial

-loading and high-range muscle fibre recruitment
+effective loading and high-range muscle fibre recruitment throughout

 The rate at which the effective resistance

-changes is varied by selecting different notch
+changes is varied by selecting different pin

-positions on the machine's quadrant.
+positions on the machine's adjustment bar.

-Mid-range notch settings
+Mid-range pin settings

-These are designed to broadly compensate for
+are designed to broadly compensate for the improvement in biomechanical

-the exercise movement.
+advantage throughout the exercise movement.
 The increase in effective

-load from the start of the movement to full
+load from the start of the movement to full lockout is intended to

-to handle resistance, so that the exerciser
+match the body's capacity to handle resistance, so that the exerciser

-has to expend basically the same degree of effort
+has to expend basically the same degree of effort throughout the

-with the squat where considerable effort is
+This can be contrasted with the barbell squat where considerable effort

-required at the bottom of the movement and very
+is required at the bottom of the movement and very little at the top

 extensor muscles experience substantial activation